CodePenguino/Flexer-Framework/README.md

 # Flexer Framework

 # What?
-This the C++ version of an engine I am making, Flexer!
+This the C++ version of an framework I am making, Flexer!

 # How do I compile this?
 ## Linux & unix based systems:
-Make sure you have cmake, make, gcc, GLEW, GLFW, and OpenGL installed to build this.
-In Debian based linux systems, this is done with the following command:
+Make sure you have cmake, make, gcc, GLEW, GLFW, and OpenGL installed to compile this.
+In Debian or Ubuntu based linux systems, this is done with the following command:
 ```
 sudo apt install gcc cmake make libglew-dev libglfw3-dev libglm-dev mesa-utils
 ```
-If you are on an Arch based system, I believe this is done with the following command (not really tested, so this might be wrong):
+If you are on an Arch based system, I believe this is done with the following command (not really tested, so this might be wrong:)
 ```
 sudo pacman -S gcc cmake make glew glfw3 glm mesa
 ```